yehia67/documentation/blueprints/0.1/data-marketplace/deployment-and-testing.md

 ### Create and fund a new wallet

 You can fund a device's wallet with free IOTA tokens.
-We usually transfer between 100000i and 1000000i of Devnet tokens for free to your new device's wallet.
+We usually transfer between 100000 i and 1000000 i of Devnet tokens for free to your new device's wallet.

 :::info:
 Devnet tokens can't be used on the Mainnet or exchanged on any cryptocurrency exchange.